Baltic Impressions: Highlights of Riga, Vilnius and Tallinn

 Sigulda, Turaida and Cesis castles (within Gauja National Park) especially stood out for location, scenery, and atmosphere.
 At Cesis castle you can even borrow your own torch – a real fire, not the battery-powered variety!

 From outer space was also the next highlight, the meteoritic Kaali crater created an estimated 3,500 years ago at the island of Saaremaa.
 I had so looked forward to it, but all it was was an – admittedly perfectly rounded – hole in the ground, filled with a green lake and surrounded by trees.

 Also on Saaremaa island, located in the town of Kuressaare, stands one of the Baltic’s few castles that today is not a ruin, but a museum.
 Or, rather, a maze of rooms and staircases home to several different kinds of museums.

 I spent half a day in there getting lost and still did not manage to take everything in.
-The rooftop offered prime views of the moat, the town and the sea.
-So did the rooftop café, which was much less windier.
+The rooftop offered prime views of the moat, the town, and the sea.
+So did the rooftop café, which was much less windy.